Complexity yields simplicity: The shifting dynamics of temperate marine ecosystems

-Category: Environment Hits: 2Researchers find that the combined effects of ocean warming and acidification in temperate marine ecosystems are resulting in a loss of kelp habitat and a shift to a simple turf-dominated ecosystem.
+Category: Environment Hits: 7Researchers find that the combined effects of ocean warming and acidification in temperate marine ecosystems are resulting in a loss of kelp habitat and a shift to a simple turf-dominated ecosystem.
 Such changes will lead to a loss of the ecosystem services provided by productive macroalgal forests or tropicalized coral-dominated reefs.
 These results highlight the need for reductions in greenhouse gas emissions.

 Read more https://www.sciencedaily.com/releases/2021/07/210716112506.htm